 - FAQs for International Students

-What is the difference between the EMBA and the regular MBA?
+What is the difference between the Executive MBA and the Professional or Full Time MBA?

 Where can I get information about the regular MBA program?

 Visit the Houston MBA web site at www.bauer.uh.edu/graduate-studies/mba or call 713-743-0700.

 A cohort is a team chosen by a panel at the beginning of the program.
 Each student in the program is placed in one of the cohorts and continues with that team through the entire program.

 Who are the instructors?

 The EMBA uses senior faculty members, department chairs, deans, and industry leaders with years of real world experience as instructors.

 How many hours outside of class should I expect to spend on school?

 Participants in Program 1 should expect to spend 10-15 hours a week on studies outside of class.
 Participants in Program 2 should expect to spend 20-30 hours.
 This is inclusive of team meetings, homework, readings, etc.